 An inventory is not a legal requirement and the quality of the information it contains will vary from agent to agent (of course, ours are first class!)

 Make sure that when you receive your Inventory it is accurate.
 If necessary, make amendments and additions, and take extra photographs.
 If you agree to something that contains mistakes or omissions it could be costly for you at the end of your tenancy.

 Report Repairs Promptly

 At Webbers, much like other agents, we rely on external contractors, so to ensure that repairs are carried out quickly and with minimum inconvenience to you any concerns need to be promptly reported to us.
-You can report a repair online using our Fixflo portal found on the left of this page.

 For your reassurance, all our contractors are qualified and insured.